wenjian80/wlsdockersample/README.md

 ## Start the admin server

 - Create a file called domain.properties.
-Refer to domain.properties
+Refer to boo.properties
 - In docker create a shared directory, Eg in windows i place this domain.properties in D:\\1_dockershare\\docker-run
 - Refer to https://github.com/wenjian80/wlsdockersample/blob/master/shared_directory.JPG on shared directory in docker dekstop.
 - Run command